microsoft/cobalt/infra/modules/providers/azure/api-mgmt/README.md

 - Ability to specify resource group name in which the API manager is deployed.
 - Ability to specify resource group location in which the API manager is deployed.
 - Also gives ability to specify the following for API Manager based on the requirements:
   - name : The name of the API Manager to be deployed.
-If a name is not specified, it will generate a random id and add it as a prefix for the names of all the resources created.
   - publisher_name : The name of the Publisher/Company of the API Management Service.
   - publisher_email : The email of Publisher/Company of the API Management Service.
   - tags : A mapping of tags assigned to the resource.